thexmanxyz/Tablet-Menu-Fixer-Gantry/README.md

 ![1](/screenshots/backend_js.png)

 ## Future Tasks
-* improve the layer handling for a deep of 'n' or at least 5 :P.
+* improve the layer handling for a depth of 'n' or at least 5 :P.

 ## Known Issues
 None